-After sero-conversion has taken place, a person can be well and have no symptoms for a long time.
+After seroconversion has taken place, a person can be well and have no symptoms for a long time.
 This is a time when people with HIV can still be infectious to others and often remain undiagnosed.

-If you want an HIV test, you may be eligible for a free online test (you must be over 25 and meet certain criteria to participate, find out more here).
+You may be eligible for a free online test (you must be over 25 and meet certain criteria to participate, find out more here).

 If you are under 25 or are not eligible for an online test you will need to attend the GUM sexual health clinic at Beckenham Beacon or visit your GP.